 - staff member’s level of appointment;

-- career and work goals established in the staff member’s Performance and Development Review
+- career and work goals established in the staff member’s Performance and Development Review; and

-- annual leave entitlement and the approved leave plans of the staff member.
+- leave entitlements and the approved leave plans of the staff member.

 Academic workload factors

-- The parties recognise that the ratio of students (EFTSL) to non-casual staff (Non-casual FTE) with teaching duties is a measure of the demand on staff time.
+- The University recognises that the ratio of students (EFTSL) to non-casual staff (Non-casual FTE) with teaching duties is a measure of the demand on staff time.
 If allowed to increase unreasonably it can compromise the quality of the University’s teaching and research training programs.
 It is recognised, however, that many factors can affect student-staff ratio, including the staffing profile of an academic organisational unit, and changes in enrolment patterns.
-Nevertheless, except in those circumstances where the University has an established target for growth, the University will use its best endeavours to act in accordance with the principles of the Staff Workloads policy and procedures to ameliorate increased demands on staff time.
+Nevertheless, except in those circumstances where the University has an established target for growth, the University will use its best endeavours to ameliorate increased demands on staff time.

-- In determining the allocation of academic workloads and their qualifications, a range of factors will be taken into account, including but not limited to the following:
+- In determining the allocation of academic workloads and their qualifications, a range of factors will be taken into account, including but not limited to:

-- Preparation for teaching, curriculum development and the development of courses materials;
+- preparation for teaching, curriculum development and the development of course materials;

 Professional staff workloads

-- Professional staff will be allocated a workload that is manageable within their ordinary hours of work as defined by clause 19 (hours of work).
+- Professional staff will be allocated a workload that is manageable within their ordinary hours of work as defined by clause 19 of the ANU Enterprise Agreement (hours of work).
 Formal arrangements will have been approved, including payment for overtime or time in lieu, when staff work outside or in excess of the ordinary hours.

 - No professional staff will be required to work unreasonable overtime.